reactjs/react.dev/content/docs/getting-started.md

   - "docs/environments.html"
 ---

-This page is an overview of the React documentation and useful resources.
+This page is an overview of the React documentation and related resources.

 - [Try React](#try-react)
 - [Learn React](#learn-react)